happyren/Reading-notes/InternetNotes.md

 5. Router crashes leads to the loss of connection has significant effect on the connection-oriented service comparing to connectionless service.

 ### Routing Algorithm

+Datagram needs routing for every packet, but the VC needs one for setup session, hence it is also named as session routing.

+Two kinds of routing algorithms: Adaptive and non-adaptive.

+#### The Optimality Principle

+If J is on the optimal route from I to K, then the optimal path from J to K is also on this path.